tscircuit/docs/docs/command-line/tsci-build.md

 ## Transpiling circuit entrypoints

-Pass the `--transpile` flag when you need browser-friendly or Node.js-friendly bundles of the same entry file you used to build `circuit.json`.
-The flag runs an extra Rollup pass that writes:
+Pass the `--transpile` flag when you want your codebase to be a reusable module that can be imported into other projects.
+Your "entrypoint", usually `lib/index.tsx` will be the source for the bundle.
+Export any circuits you'd like out of that file

 - `dist/<entry>/index.js` – an ESM bundle
 - `dist/<entry>.cjs` – a CommonJS bundle
 - `dist/<entry>.d.ts` – generated type declarations that reflect the JSX surface of your entry file

-This extra work is useful when you want to re-use the same TSCircuit entrypoint in a documentation site, demo, or other tooling without re-running the evaluator.

 ### Example project